The Placer County market in 2026, what the data actually says

 What this means if you are selling

 For a focused read on your street, subdivision, or floor plan, ask us for a comp pull.
-We will pull the last 90 days of activity within a tight radius and walk through what it means for your situation.
+We will pull the last 90 days of activity within a tight radius and walk through what it means for your situation, whether you are buying or selling.